British ministers split over next Brexit steps if PM's deal fails

 She is seeking “assurances” from EU leaders over the so-called Irish backstop, an insurance policy to avoid a hard border between the British province and EU-member Ireland that its critics fear will trap Britain in a customs union with the EU indefinitely.

+May’s spokesman said a second referendum was not plausible and that the EU had been a clear a “managed” no-deal was not available.
+The prime minister was focused on getting the assurances parliament wants on the backstop, he said.

+“The EU has been very clear that there is no withdrawal agreement available which does not include a backstop,” he said.
+“The best mitigation against the ‘no-deal’ is passing the prime minister’s deal.”

-Leadsom said the government “intends and expects” to get May’s deal through parliament when it brings it back for a vote in mid-January.
+Leadsom said the government intends and expects to get May’s deal through parliament when it brings it back for a vote in mid-January.
+Leadsom later told parliament that several days of debate ahead of that vote would begin on Jan.
+9.

 With no clear majority in parliament for any way forward, several ministers have said they would support the idea of holding an “indicative vote” of lawmakers as to what Brexit option they would like to see pursued.